 - Percentage Compliance Goal >= 100%: Currently 100% - Records submitted are accepted.
 If there are issues with our submission NEMSIS would reach out to MIEMSS and would work to correct the issues.

 Trauma Registry

 Accessibility

-Performance Measure Statement Measure (Baseline/Goal) Ensure that all data access requests for Number of Data Access Committee (DAC) related approved MTR Maryland Trauma Registry (MTR) data requests completed within 30 days of agreement over the data/information are reviewed for total number of Data Access Committee related approved MTR appropriateness (non-confidentiality adherence) data requests. and facilitated within 30 days of agreement of Baseline is 95%. request.
-Goal is maintain 95+% during the SFY 2024.
+Ensure that all data access requests for Maryland Trauma Registry (MTR) data/information are reviewed for appropriateness (non-confidentiality adherence) and facilitated within 30 days of agreement of request.